 Dr. Oskouei returned to fellowship in the specialty of Interventional Spine at Emory University School of Medicine.
 During this training, he became adept in the field of interventional physiatry under the guidance of the physiatry physicians at Emory Orthopedics & Spine Center.
 He has conducted cutting edge research and provided patients with the most advanced treatments and techniques available in the field of Interventional Spine and physiatry.
 Dr. Oskouei now continues to work on cutting edge medicine and is collaborating with world-renowned doctors in the field of stem cell medical applications, specifically combined with minimally invasive surgery.

-Today, Dr. Oskouei is the founding principle of Ortho Sport & Spine Physicians, and also serves as Director of Interventional Spine.
 He was the first surgeon in Atlanta to perform Endoscopic Spine surgeries and continues to be a pioneer in the field of advanced minimally invasive spine surgical techniques.
 He serves patients with state-of-the-art, minimally invasive treatments for back and neck pain as well as sports related injuries.
 When he is not working on helping his patients or advancing the field of Interventional Spine, he enjoys snowboarding, guitar playing, auto racing, wake boarding, and pretty much anything exciting!

 Becker’s Spine Review has recognized Dr. Armin Oskouei as a “Spine Surgeon Leader to Know”.